Pulgasari/bunker/db/readme.md

 # @bunker/db

-IndexedDB without the ceremony.
-Tables appear when you touch them.
+IndexedDB without the ceremony. tables appear when you touch them.

+## base shape of api

 ```javascript
 import { createDB } from '@bunker/db';